alexandre-viale/AngularFrontM1MIAGE/README.md

 ## Features

 -  **Secure JWT login**
-	- The JWT login in handled in front-end and also in back-end.
+	- The JWT login is handled in front-end and also in back-end.
 It means that even if you bypass the angular application by trying custom queries and you don't have a JWT token for admin user, the back-end will block you if you want to delete an assignment for example.
 ---
 -  **Users permissions**
 	-  The user has the ability to create or modify but not to delete.